 Duties of Authors

-When submitting a manuscript to journal xxxxx submitting author(s) must ensure that the manuscript is their original work, is not plagiarized, wholly or in part.
+When submitting a manuscript to journal Pipeline Science and Technology submitting author(s) must ensure that the manuscript is their original work, is not plagiarized, wholly or in part.
 They must also make sure that the submitted article has not been previously published, nor is currently being considered for publication elsewhere, or an explanation has been provided in Comments to the Editor, and that the work of others is properly cited.
-The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines of journal of xxxxx.
+The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines of journal of Pipeline Science and Technology.
 Finally, it is also the responsibility of submitting author(s) to check that all copyrighted material within the article has permission for publication and that material for which the author does not personally hold copyright is not reproduced without permission.

 Duties of Reviewers

 Reviewers should evaluate manuscripts based on content without regard to ethnic origin, gender, sexual orientation, citizenship, religious belief or political philosophy of the authors.
 They must ensure that all the information related to submitted manuscripts is kept as confidential and must report to the Editor-in-Chief if they are aware of copyright infringement and plagiarism on the author’s side.
 It is also the duties of reviewers to keep all unpublished manuscripts, and related materials, confidential.
 Manuscripts can only be shared with others with the permission of the editors.
 A reviewer who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the Editor-in-Chief and excuse himself from the review process.
 Reviewers should complete their review within the specified time frame.
 If additional time is necessary, they should inform the section editor of a delay.
 Reviewers may decline to review a manuscript for any reason.